judexzhu/knowledgebase/server-hp-proliant-c7000.md

 * Answer `YES`
 * The process will take approximately 4 minutes
 * Once the chassis has reset, the chassis is ready for configuration via the GUI at https://10.11.0.5 etc.

+## Known issues

+* Chassis cannot properly control what blades do when AC power is first applied.
+Some blades allow you set this in the "Server availability" menu, but some blades have had this option removed.
+At least two different blades have had firmware releases which have incorrectly hidden this function, meaning that there is no way to prevent these blades from powering-on when power is first applied to the chassis.
+* It can be difficult to work out which interconnect slot switches need to be in in order to be connected to the correct mez card on blades.
+Refer to the blade documentation for assistance, and use the green Ethernet link lights on the front of the blades to help identify the correct slot.
+* Some switches do not allow bios-devname support to complete properly in RHEL6 (although this seems to work fine with RHEL7).